kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 17. You will now sign out of Microsoft 365 as Joni.
 In **Microsoft Edge**, at the top right of the **Welcome to Microsoft 365** page, select the user icon for **Joni Sherman** (the circle in the upper right-hand corner), and in the **Joni Sherman** window that appears, select **Sign out.**

 18. You will now sign back into Microsoft 365 as **Lynne Robbins**.
 In your current **Edge** browser tab, it should display a message indicating **Joni, you're signed out now**.
 In this window, it gives you the option of signing back in as Joni, or signing in as a different user.
-Select **Switch to a different account**, and in the **Email address** field that appears, enter **lynne.robbins@yourtenant.onmicrosoft.com** (where yourtenant is the tenant prefix provided by your lab hosting provider).
+Select **Switch to a different account**, and in the **Email address** field that appears, enter **lynne.robbins@otuwamoc<inject key="DeploymentID" enableCopy="false"/>.onmicrosoft.com** (where otuwamoc<inject key="DeploymentID" enableCopy="false"/> is the tenant prefix provided by your lab hosting provider).
 For the password, sign-in with the same **Microsoft 365 Tenant Password**
 	- Password:- <inject key="AzureAdUserPassword"></inject>

 19. If a **Welcome to Microsoft 365** dialog box appears, select the forward arrow (>) two times and then select the check mark to close the window.